Frequently Asked Questions

 Which materials will I need to provide to the state on my licensing application?

-The Bureau is currently working on drafting proposed regulations to clarify what will need to be provided at the time of applying for a license.
-In preparing to apply for a state license, we recommend reading the MAUCRSA, which establishes the regulatory structure and licensing requirements and restrictions.
+We also recommend reading the MAUCRSA, which establishes the regulatory structure and licensing requirements and restrictions.
 Subscribing to our email alerts at www.bcc.ca.gov will provide you with the latest information on policies and draft regulations.
 We also recommend individuals make sure their proposed business will be in compliance with all local laws and regulations.
 Contact your local city or county for more information about what commercial cannabis activities are allowed in your area and the requirements for those activities.

 Do I need to get a state license or local city/county license first?

+Although not required, a permit from your city or county (or other jurisdiction) will streamline the application process.
 It is advisable to get a local city or county license first.
 Applicants for state commercial cannabis licenses must be in compliance with all local regulations and ordinances.
 In addition, applicants for temporary state commercial cannabis licenses must specifically hold a license, permit, or authorization from their local city or county when applying for a temporary state license.

 Can I apply for a license through my city/county or do I need to apply for a state-issued license too?

 A state-issued license is required in complying with the proper state regulatory agencies.